prabhuignoto/react-chrono/README.md

 Slideshow can be enabled by setting the `slideShow` prop to true.
 You can also set an optional `slideItemDuration` that sets the time delay between cards.

+setting this prop enables the play button in the timeline control panel.

 ```sh
 <chrono items={items} slideShow slideItemDuration={4500} />
 ```